mstksg/inCode/copy/entries/huffman-3.md

 ~~~

 Basically, `consumer >~ cat` repeatedly consumes the input and yields
-downstream the of the consuming.
+downstream the return of the consuming.

+(Remember, the value the pipe returns (the `r`) is different than the value
+the pipe "sends downstream"; the downstream values are used in connecting with
+`(>->)` and the like, and the return value is just the value that the specific
+thing *returns* when ran, to the thing doing the running.)

 Play around with `(>~)`-ifying different `Pipe`s and seeing what it does to
 it; you might have some fun.